intel/neural-compressor/examples/tensorflow/image_recognition/keras_models/mnist/quantization/qat/README.md

 ```
 > Note: To generate correct qat model with tensorflow_model_optimization 0.5.0, pls use TensorFlow 2.4 or above.

-### 3. Install Intel Extension for Tensorflow if needed
+### 3. Install Intel Extension for Tensorflow

-#### Tuning the model on Intel GPU(Mandatory)
+#### Quantizing the model on Intel GPU
-Intel Extension for Tensorflow is mandatory to be installed for tuning the model on Intel GPUs.
+Intel Extension for Tensorflow is mandatory to be installed for quantizing the model on Intel GPUs.

 ```shell
 pip install --upgrade intel-extension-for-tensorflow[gpu]
 ```
 For any more details, please follow the procedure in [install-gpu-drivers](https://github.com/intel-innersource/frameworks.ai.infrastructure.intel-extension-for-tensorflow.intel-extension-for-tensorflow/blob/master/docs/install/install_for_gpu.md#install-gpu-drivers)

-#### Tuning the model on Intel CPU(Experimental)
+#### Quantizing the model on Intel CPU(Experimental)
 Intel Extension for Tensorflow for Intel CPUs is experimental currently.
-It's not mandatory for tuning the model on Intel CPUs.
+It's not mandatory for quantizing the model on Intel CPUs.

 ```shell
 pip install --upgrade intel-extension-for-tensorflow[cpu]